 Step 2.
 Select "Software Update" from the list of options.

-Note: If you want to receive updates for apps as well, click the Advanced button and tick the "Install app updates from the App Store." option.
+Note: To receive updates for apps, click the Advanced button and select the option "Install app updates from the App Store."

 Stop macOS Installation in Progress